- Education and Science»

 The emerald ash borer or EAB attacks all species of ash trees instead of just one species as most insect pests do.
 The economic losses due to the insect are predicted to reach at least twenty billion dollars within the next ten years if the beetle population isn't controlled.

-The Emerald Ash Borer, from Natural Resources Canada
+The Emerald Ash Borer: A Natural Resources Canada Video

 Life Cycle of an Emerald Ash Borer